Getting lots of sleep is a difficult task in its own right, but all the sleep in the world can only take you so far if it is not deep sleep.

 Impose a no-screen policy in the bedroom – with our phones connected to social media and emails, it can be difficult to switch off from real-world problems.
 Some people use CBD for sleep to relax their mind before bed, with ingested cannabidiol acting on serotonin receptors in the body, which helps us feel soothed and relieves anxiety.

 If you can’t quieten your thoughts and end up feeling restless in bed, then don’t just lie there.
 Get up, do something distracting (a book or a podcast can be effective), then return to bed.
+On the other hand, if you need help in dealing with stress, depression, grief, or anxiety, you can consult an experienced mental health counselor, just like one of the therapists from BetterHelp.

 Here’s a shocking piece of news: Lots of caffeine before bed is not conducive to a restful night of sleep.
 When you’re a few hours from bedtime, try to solely drink water.
 Also, where possible, avoid tucking into dinner just before you head to bed.
 If you find that deep sleep is a struggle, it may be worth experimenting with reducing the level of carbohydrates in your diet.
 Daily exercise is also crucial in tiring yourself out.